Ignition timing: Background

-The spark ignition system of mechanically controlled gasoline internal combustion engines consist of a mechanical device, known as a distributor, that triggers and distributes ignition spark to each cylinder relative to piston position—in crankshaft degrees relative to top dead centre (TDC).
+The spark ignition system of mechanically controlled gasoline internal combustion engines consists of a mechanical device, known as a distributor, that triggers and distributes ignition spark to each cylinder relative to piston position—in crankshaft degrees relative to top dead centre (TDC).

 Spark timing, relative to piston position, is based on static (initial or base) timing without mechanical advance.
 The distributor's centrifugal timing advance mechanism makes the spark occur sooner as engine speed increases.
 Many of these engines will also use a vacuum advance that advances timing during light loads and deceleration, independent of the centrifugal advance.
 This typically applies to automotive use; marine gasoline engines generally use a similar system but without vacuum advance.

 In mid-1963, Ford offered transistorized ignition on their new 427 FE V8.
 This system only passed a very low current through the ignition points, using a PNP transistor to perform high-voltage switching of the ignition current, allowing for a higher voltage ignition spark, as well as reducing variations in ignition timing due to arc-wear of the breaker points.
 Engines so equipped carried special stickers on their valve covers reading “427-T.” AC Delco’s Delcotron Transistor Control Magnetic Pulse Ignition System became optional on a number of General Motors vehicles beginning in 1964.
 The Delco system eliminated the mechanical points completely, using magnetic flux variation for current switching, virtually eliminating point wear concerns.
 In 1967, Ferrari and Fiat Dinos came equipped with Magneti Marelli Dinoplex electronic ignition, and all Porsche 911s had electronic ignition beginning with the B-Series 1969 models.
 In 1972, Chrysler introduced a magnetically-triggered pointless electronic ignition system as standard equipment on some production cars, and included it as standard across the board by 1973.

 Electronic control of ignition timing was introduced a few years later in 1975-'76 with the introduction of Chrysler's computer-controlled "Lean-Burn" electronic spark advance system.
 By 1979 with the Bosch Motronic engine management system, technology had advanced to include simultaneous control of both the ignition timing and fuel delivery.
 These systems form the basis of modern engine management systems.